 Traffic Enforcement

 In most cases, there is the option to choose between PoE+ devices or cameras with separate cables for powering and data transmission.
 However, there are situations where having those separate cables is out of the question.
-Think cameras used in patrol cars.
+Think of cameras used in patrol cars.
 It’s one thing that operating such a camera requires the full attention of a trained officer – while their partner drives.
 A bigger problem is that there is little to no space for carrying huge batteries in a patrol vehicle.
 This is especially problematic when the camera has to be placed behind the windshield.
-In short, the single-cable solution is a must for an effective ANPR on the move.
+In short, the single-cable solution is a must for effective license plate recognition on the move.

-Thankfully, there are ANPR cameras that fulfill the above criteria, such as MicroCAM.
+Thankfully, there are ANPR cameras that fulfill the above criteria, such as MicroCAM mobile ANPR/LPR cameras.
 Similar to Einar, MicroCAM withstands rapidly changing external conditions and it’s easy to install.
 This camera model is handy because it gets its power directly from a laptop.
 Thus, it allows its users to reduce the number of cables to operate MicroCAM to the absolute minimum.
 Not to mention that officers can immediately see the desired results on the connected laptop’s screen, even sending it back to the central database using a mobile internet connection.